 Millions of patients love their chiropractor and appreciate our unique and safe approach to recovery from pain.
 Significant research suggests that chiropractic is the safest approach available for relief from neck pain, back pain, headaches and other “musculo–skeletal” complaints.
-Lets review that research, and discuss how modern medicine has contributed to the Myth that chiropractic care is dangerous.
+Lets review that research, and discuss how Organized Medicine has contributed to the myth that chiropractic care is dangerous.

 In the early 1960's, the American Medical Association (AMA) decided to try to contain and eliminate Chiropractic as a profession.

-In 1976, five Chiropractors filed a lawsuit against the AMA (and other named entities) for violation of the Sherman Anti-trust Laws.
+In 1976, five Chiropractors filed a lawsuit against the AMA and 20 other medical specialty organizations as co-conspirators, for violation of the Sherman Anti-trust Laws.
 After 15 years of litigation, the U.S. Court of Appeals stated that the AMA intended to “destroy a competitor,” and that there was evidence “showing that the AMA was motivated by economic concerns”.
 The court found that the AMA had concealed evidence showing it's guilt, and was caught “doctoring” documents.
 The AMA was also “guilty of systematic, long term wrong doing and has not acknowledged its lawlessness”.

 Following the Court enforced reversal of AMA's policy, tiny splinter groups formed, with the intention of labeling chiropractic as a quackish cult.
 Their methods mimicked the earlier AMA suppression tactics: Create doubt about the quality of chiropractic education, and mislead the public into believing that chiropractic claims ALL disease is caused by subluxations.
 Although these groups hide behind the noble claim that they wish to protect the public from unscientific practices, their true motives are transparent.
 Their sole intention is to suggest that only allopathic medicine is well supported by scientific research.
 However, that is just not true!